 My Vanillekipferl Recipe- A Favorite German Christmas Cookie

 Vanillakipferl or Vanilla Crescents generally aren’t the first cookie people think of when searching for a traditional German Christmas cookie recipe.
-It’s not spiced like a Lebkuchen, or topped jam like Spitzbuben.
-Instead, the recipe is a great example of how a few simple ingredients can come together to make flavorful magic.
+It’s not spiced like a Lebkuchen or topped jam like Spitzbuben.
+Instead, the recipe is an excellent example of how a few simple ingredients can come together to make flavorful magic.
 These rich and delicious cookies are made from ground almonds and A LOT of butter (they really are quite short), then flavored with vanilla and a coating of vanilla sugar.
 Maybe they don’t shout Christmas, but they fit perfectly on your Bunter Teller.
 And in my house, they are the first to vanish.

 (They are also quite tasty with a cup of coffee in summertime.)